NehaChalla1/neha-assessment/README.md

 Technologies udes in this :-

-1.Angular 16.2.12 --- For creating the web application
+1. ## Angular 16.2.12 --- For creating the web application
-2.Angular Materials --- For styling the web applications 3.Docker --- For creating the Docker images for the We application we created 4.Git --- For pushing the code
+2. ## Angular Materials --- For styling the web applications
+3. ## Docker --- For creating the Docker images for the We application we created
+4. ## Git --- For pushing the code

 Steps:-

-1. Create and Build Angular Application
+1. ## Create and Build Angular Application

    I have created Angular application namely Neha-assessment using this command